Host Community Respecting Refugee Housing: Diversity Preferences

-In \Cref{thm:DRH:NPc:maxdeg3} we exploit the number of types to ensure that every refugee is housed in the right house.
-Therefore, the number of types was as large as the number of empty vertices.
-In the following result, we show that the \DRHshort problem is computationally hard even if the number of types is small.
+In the general reduction from \Cref{thm:DRH:HRH:reduction}, we heavily exploit the number of types to ensure that the constructed instance of \DRHshort is indeed equivalent to the input instance of \HRHshort.
+One can argue that, for real-life instances, it is reasonable to expect that the number of different types is very small compared to the number of inhabitants and refugees.
+However, as we show in the following result, even if there are only two types of agents, the \DRHshort problem remains computationally intractable.

-\begin{theorem} The \DRHshort problem is \NPc even if there are only two types of agents. \end{theorem} \begin{proof} We show the \NPhness by a reduction from the \textsc{Set Cover} problem which is known to be \NPc~\cite{GareyJ1979}.
-Here, we are given a universe $U = \{u_1,\ldots,u_n\}$, a family $\mathcal{F}$ of subsets of~$U$, and an integer $k\in\N$.
-The goal is to decide whether there is a sub-family $\mathcal{C}\subseteq\mathcal{F}$ of size at most $k$ such that $\bigcup_{C\in\mathcal{C}} C = U$.
+\begin{theorem} The \DRH problem is \NPc, even if there are only two types of agents, the topology is a bipartite graph, and every agent approves exactly one palette. \end{theorem} \begin{proof} We show the \NPhness by a reduction from the \probName{Set Cover} problem, which is known to be \NPc~\cite{GareyJ1979}.
+In this problem, we are given a universe~$U = \{u_1,\ldots,u_n\}$, a family~$\mathcal{F}$ of subsets of~$U$, and an integer~$k\in\N$.
+The goal is to decide whether there is a sub-family~$\mathcal{C}\subseteq\mathcal{F}$ of size at most~$k$ such that~$\bigcup_{C\in\mathcal{C}} C = U$.